-As you wind your way along the spectacular coastline of the Great Ocean Road and commence your journey into the mountainous Grampian Ranges via the Great Southern Touring Route, you will come across a delightful town Penshurst.
-Cosied up beside the now dormant volcano of Mount Rouse, Penshurst’s namesake was most likely inspired by the historic English village in Kent, and this is quite apt considering the Victorian town is home to beautiful bluestone buildings, a noble horse race, a never-failing spring and lush green scenery.
+As you wind your way along the spectacular coastline of the Great Ocean Road and commence your journey into the mountainous Grampian (Gariwerd) Ranges via the Great Southern Touring Route, you will come across a delightful town Penshurst.
+Cosied up beside the now dormant volcano of Collorrer (Mount Rouse), Penshurst’s namesake was most likely inspired by the historic English village in Kent, and this is quite apt considering the Victorian town is home to beautiful bluestone buildings, a noble horse race, a never-failing spring and lush green scenery.

 Take in the talented artists of the region and their masterpieces at the Penshurst Art Exhibition.
 For an entire weekend, the Memorial Hall in Penshurst is decorated in a mass of colour, with a virtuosity of local artists on display.
 The exhibition recognises and awards such artistic categories as best in watercolour, acrylic, oil, drawing, pencil, charcoal, ink, pastel and the coveted best in show.